PaytmLabs/WeblogChallenge/README.md

 4. Find the most engaged users, ie the IPs with the longest session times

+##Additional questions for Machine Learning Engineer (MLE) candidates:
+1. Predict the expected load (requests/second) in the next minute

+2. Predict the session length for a given IP

+3. Predict the number of unique URL visits by a given IP

 ###Tools allowed (in no particular order):
 - Spark (any language, but prefer Scala)  **Not SparkSQL**